-The terms of most mortgages require a payment by a certain day of the month and include a grace period for the payment.
-If you fail to make a mortgage payment before the expiration of the grace period, your lender will assess a late fee.
-The amount of the late fee is set out in the promissory note you signed when you took out your mortgage.
-(Typically, the late fee is 5% of the overdue payment of principal and interest.)
+The terms of most promissory notes require the borrower to make a payment by a specific day of the month and include a grace period for the payment.
+If you fail to make the payment before the expiration of the grace period, your bank will assess a late fee.
+The amount of the late fee is set out in the promissory note you signed when you took out your mortgage, and is typically around 5% of the overdue payment of principal and interest.

-In addition, if your lender initiates the foreclosure process, the terms of your mortgage likely allow your lender to pass on certain expenses to you.
-These expenses include attorney's fees and inspection charges, among others, related to initiating and carrying out the foreclosure.
+Also, if you default on the loan, the terms of your mortgage likely allow your bank to pass on certain expenses to you.
+These expenses include attorneys’ fees and inspection charges, among others.

-Most mortgage agreements include an acceleration clause that gives the lender the right to call the entire mortgage debt due and payable immediately upon the borrower's default.
-If you miss too many mortgage payments, your lender will accelerate the loan as a precursor to foreclosing.
+Most mortgages and deeds of trust require the lender to provide a breach letter before accelerating the loan.
+(An acceleration clause in the mortgage or deed of trust gives the bank the right to call the entire mortgage debt due and payable immediately upon the borrower's default.
+The bank must accelerate the loan as a precursor to foreclosing.)

-Under federal mortgage servicing rules, lenders cannot start the foreclosure process by making the first notice or filing until you are more than 120 days delinquent.
-The foreclosure will be either judicial (through the state courts) or nonjudicial (where the foreclosure happens outside of the state court system), depending on state law and your circumstances.
-A foreclosure will remain on your credit report for seven years and may prevent you from buying another home for years.
+Under federal mortgage servicing law, the servicer can’t start the foreclosure process by making the first notice or filing until you're more than 120 days overdue on the loan.
+The foreclosure will be either judicial or nonjudicial, depending on state law and the circumstances.
+A foreclosure will remain on your credit report for seven years and could prevent you from buying another home for several years.

-One of the biggest mistakes you can make when you run into problems paying your mortgage is to put your head in the sand and make believe there is no problem.
-Once you realize that your financial troubles have escalated to the point that you are going to miss a mortgage payment, you should begin exploring your options immediately.
-Contact your lender to find out what foreclosure alternatives (like a short sale, deed-in-lieu, or loan modification) are available to you.
-Contact a HUD-approved housing counselor for free help.
-Finally, you may want to consult with an experienced foreclosure attorney for advice tailored to your specific situation.
+One of the biggest mistakes you can make when you skip a mortgage payment or two is to put your head in the sand.
+Once you realize that your financial troubles have escalated to the point that you're going to keep missing payments, you should begin exploring your options immediately.
+Contact your loan servicer to find out what foreclosure alternatives—like a loan modification, short sale, or deed in lieu of foreclosure—are available to you and make an appointment to speak with a HUD-approved housing counselor for free help.
+Finally, you might want to consult with an experienced foreclosure attorney for advice tailored to your specific situation.